Tree First Aid After a Storm

 6. Don't top your trees!

 Also, the tree will need all its resources to recover from the stress of storm damage.
 Topping the tree reduces the amount of foliage available to produce food for regrowth.
-A topped tree that has already sustained major storm damage is more likely to die than repair itself.
-At best, its recovery will be slowed and it will almost never regain its original shape or beauty.
+A topped tree that has already sustained significant storm damage is more likely to die than repair itself.
+At best, its recovery will be slowed and seldom regain its original shape or beauty.

 7. Provide some TLC

 Help your tree recover by giving it a good soaking of water once a week.
-Consider applying a 2 to 4 inch layer of much over the tree's root system, but be sure to keep the mulch off the trunk to prevent rot formation.
+Consider applying a 2 to 4-inch mulch over the tree's root system, but keep the mulch off the trunk to prevent rot formation.
 Don't apply fertilizer.